DIY – Making My Favorite Placemats

 For more real-time updates, follow me on Instagram @My100YearOldHome

-10. I love the idea of making my own DIY placemats!
-It’s such a fun way to personalize my dining table, and I can’t wait to try out the techniques you shared.
+I absolutely love this DIY placemat idea!
+It’s such a fun and creative way to personalize my dining table.
+I can’t wait to try out different materials and patterns.
 Thanks for the inspiration!